tomonobusawada/additive_and_dominance_GWAS/README.md

 # additive and dominance GWAS
 This repository includes scripts for joint association testing for additive and dominance genetic effects.
-To check the calculablity, the simulated genotype and quantitative phenotype data are also provided.
+To demonstrate the calculation, the simulated genotype and quantitative phenotype data are also provided.
 This association tests are used in [Dominance genetic architecture of complex traits in the Japanese population.](link).

 ## Steps
 1. Generation of genotypes